 May 15–August 17, 2014

-Working in Berlin in the early 1920s, sculptor Alexander Archipenko (1887–1964) created an extraordinary suite of 30 drawings depicting female figures.
-These drawings trace his evolution from a classical to modern presentation of the subject.
+Working in Berlin in the early 1920s, sculptor Alexander Archipenko (1887–1964) created thee sketchbooks featuring 30 dynamic drawings of the female figure.
+These works of art show how Archipenko moved gracefully between traditional and modern presentations of the subject.

 The department’s early works are chiefly European.
 Starting with the second half of the 19th century, the collection becomes more balanced between European and American works on paper.
 It has a strong collection of old master prints including 100 early German woodcuts and engravings, 50 of which are by Albrecht Dürer, and prints by Rembrandt and Jacques Bellange.
 Rare impressions include works by Pieter Bruegel the Elder, Canaletto, and Camille Pissarro; the deluxe edition of Max Klinger’s portfolio A Love; and an early impression of Edvard Munch’s 1895 Self-Portrait.
 The department has a substantial American print collection with 1,500 wood engravings by Winslow Homer, Thomas Nast, and Frederic Remington.
 The core of the contemporary print collection is a large group of works made by American and European artists such as Louise Bourgeois, Enzo Cucchi, Eric Fischl, David Rabinowitch, and James Turrell.